How to Make Your Birth Fun (Or At Least Tolerable!) - Baby Chick

 Breaking the Cycle

-Beginning in the late 1800s, physicians started examining why some women were able to birth smoothly while others had a very challenging time.
+Beginning in the late 1800s, physicians started examining why some women could give birth smoothly while others had a challenging time.
 They uncovered that the women who struggled held fearful expectations of their births.
 The fear caused tension.
 The tension made the labor process more difficult, leading to increased pain and more fear.
-The fear-tension-pain cycle took hold of these mothers and created a self-fulfilling situation.
+The fear-tension-pain cycle took hold of these mothers and created a self-fulfilling situation.1

 Fear Tension Pain Cycle in Childbirth